Research Student: Ashley R. Bullard

 Interpersonal Politics in Policy Making: Cognition Enhancers and Drug Policy [Working Title]

-Utilising the overdetermination of cognition enhancers as a hermeneutic to explore the rationality and rationalisations of policy making, this research hopes to explore the affective dynamics and interpersonal politics involved in policy making.
-This will account for the multiple ways that identity informs policy decision.
+Utilising the overdetermination of cognition enhancers as a hermeneutic to explore the rationality and rationalisations of policy making, this research hopes to explore the material, symbolic, and affective dynamics involved in policy making.
+This will account for the multiple ways that identity informs policy decisions.

-In doing so, I hope to contribute to an understanding of policy making that moves beyond technical questions of how evidence is used and misused in drug policy.
-Such an approach enables an appreciation of the socially contingent nature of policy making.
-It is also hoped that this will encourage theoretically driven analyses of drug policy in the future, and new ways of more effective engagement with policy making.
+In doing so, I hope to contribute to an understanding of policy making that moves beyond technical questions of evidence and rationality.
+Such an approach enables an appreciation of the socially contingent nature of policy making, and increase the multiple openings for contestation.

 I began my academic path here at the University of Leeds as an undergraduate Maths student, but quickly realised that I’d be better suited to a Social Sciences degree; so I transferred to Leeds Metropolitan University to study Social Sciences BA in 2010.
 I transferred into SSP at Leeds University at level 2 to do Sociology and Social Policy (International) BA for which I obtained a First.